Follow the instructions below to install and configure your new product

-Remember: In order for the Divi Switch Plugin to work, you must have Divi from Elegant Themes.
+Remember: In order for Divi Rocket Plugin to work, you must have Divi from Elegant Themes.
 If you do not have it you can purchase it here.
 Once you have it, please install it on your self-hosted WordPress website.

 B. MAJOR FEATURES

 UPLOADING IN WORDPRESS DASHBOARD

 - Navigate to the ‘Add New’ in the plugins dashboard